— 14 Feb 2019

 Apple Search Ads funnel

 Users can get stuck or drop out at any stage of the funnel.
 How to make sure you buy those who will bring in revenue?
-There is a whole bunch of Apple Search Ads metrics that we can use to measure the performance of the funnel.
+There is a whole bunch of metrics that are vital if you want to understand how Apple Search Ads work and that we can use to measure the performance of the funnel.
 Let’s bring into focus 5 of them:

 1. Cost Per Action (CPA);